 Other things to eat in Mindo:

 Inexpensive almuerzos (set menu lunches) abound at local joints throughout Mindo, offering complete and filling lunches for $2-$4.
 But in Mindo, these sometimes aren’t advertised to the tourist crowd.
-Just ask for the “almuerzo.”
+Just go into a local joint and ask for the “almuerzo.”

 If tiring of Ecuadorian cuisine, there’s no shortage of pizza places in Mindo.
 But the best pizza is at La Mecha.